martyboggs/settingizer/README.md

 `create_settings(data, config);`

 The data and config properties will both be used to generate settings.
-If the data and config are out of sync, there will be a warning in the console with information about which properties are out of sync. (warnings not built yet)
+If the data and config are out of sync, there will be a warning in the console with information about which properties are out of sync.

 `<div class="settingizer"></div>`